comp3013maa/comp3013Databases/README.md

 - 10. the administrator-user interface will support searching for details of a particular student and browsing of student details
 - 11. the administrator-user interface will allow particular groups to be allocated to the peer assessment of particular other groups
 - 12. the administrator-users will be able to see a list of the groups ranked according with the aggregation of peer assessments on their submissions
-- 13. Validatin checks on the login/registration forms - create a validator class?
-Then register/login can inherit from it
+- 13. Validatin checks on the login/registration forms
-- Done login/design/global structure / includes/security

 <b> Notes: </b>
 - For forms where users enter data to be stored in the database, use mysqli_real_escape_string() to escape the data (make it store in a safe way).
 E.g. in a registration form, for the username (you'd do this for name, email etc too) you do: $username = mysqli_real_escape_string($connection, $username);